MarinaZi/koemei-api-client/python/README.md

 mainAPI.py KObject create text/xml

-*An example of the direct use of the objects is found in example.py*
+*An example of the direct use of the classes is found in example.py*

 *   Upload a media file